| - Free E-Book - Continued -

 "medicine" sounds like an ideal therapy, or at least a more gentle

-So, what IS all the fuss and furor, the debate, the controversial
+and harmonious approach.
+So, what IS all the fuss and furor, the

-describes the attitude to a tee in a great many cases.
+Sadly, that describes the attitude to a tee in a great many cases.

 But, why?

-There are a number of possible reasons (and many more "excuses") for
+There are a number of possible reasons (and many more

-skepticism, objection, even outright opposition; and if we're serious
+"excuses") for skepticism, objection, even outright opposition; and

-about "natural" healing, we'll most likely have to deal with them
+if we're serious about "natural" healing, we'll most likely have to

-sooner or later --- preferably, without becoming antagonistic and
+deal with them sooner or later --- preferably, without becoming

-"polarized" ourselves.
-(That would NOT be good "therapy"!)
+antagonistic and "polarized" ourselves.
+(That would NOT be good

 To encourage insight and understanding instead, let's examine some of